ns-moosavi/ns-moosavi.github.io/_pages/publications.md

 ---

 **2022**
+- Doan Nam Long Vu, **Nafise Sadat Moosavi**, Steffen Eger.
+2022.
+[Layer or Representation Space: What Makes BERT-based Evaluation Metrics Robust?](https://aclanthology.org/2022.coling-1.300/).
+Proceedings of the 29th International Conference on Computational Linguistics.
+- Haixia Chai, **Nafise Sadat Moosavi**, Iryna Gurevych, Michael Strube.
+2022.
+[Evaluating Coreference Resolvers on Community-based Question Answering: From Rule-based to State of the Art](https://aclanthology.org/2022.crac-1.7/).
+Proceedings of the Fifth Workshop on Computational Models of Reference, Anaphora and Coreference.
 - **Nafise Sadat Moosavi**, Quentin Delfosse, Kristian Kersting, Iryna Gurevych.
 2022.
-[Adaptable Adapters](https://arxiv.org/abs/2205.01549).
+[Adaptable Adapters](https://aclanthology.org/2022.naacl-main.274/).
 Proceedings of the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 - Prasetya Utama,  Joshua Bambrick, **Nafise Sadat Moosavi**, Iryna Gurevych.
 2022.
-[Falsesum: Generating Document-level NLI Examples for Recognizing Factual Inconsistency in Summarization](https://arxiv.org/abs/2205.06009).
+[Falsesum: Generating Document-level NLI Examples for Recognizing Factual Inconsistency in Summarization](https://aclanthology.org/2022.naacl-main.199/).
 Proceedings of the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 - Juntao Yu, Sopan Khosla, **Nafise Sadat Moosavi**, Silviu Paun, Sameer Pradhan and Massimo Poesio.
 2022.
-[The Universal Anaphora Scorer](https://github.com/juntaoy/universal-anaphora-scorer).
-LREC 2022.
+[The Universal Anaphora Scorer](https://aclanthology.org/2022.lrec-1.521/).
+Proceedings of the Thirteenth Language Resources and Evaluation Conference.

 **2021**